 Helvetica film web concept

 - Inspired by this Dieter Rams' principle of design, and with a very modernistic logic, we developed this concept for the Helvetica documentary film website.
 Using a very strong grid, a modular structure and a simple navigation interface, we tryed to gather different content that could be related somehow with the movie, using it as an organizer of this information.This is a project for university.
-All the content is simulated and every rights belong to their respective owners.(Massimo Vignelli, Stefan Sagmeister, Erik Spiekermann, Michael C. Place, Experimental Jetset, Gary Hustwit)
+All the content is simulated and every rights belong to their respective owners.(Massimo Vignelli, Stefan Sagmeister, Erik Spiekermann, Michael C. Place - Build, Experimental Jetset, Gary Hustwit)

 - Helvetica is a feature-length independent film about typography, graphic design and global visual culture.
 It looks at the proliferation of one typeface (which celebrated its 50th birthday in 2007) as part of a larger conversation about the way type affects our lives.
 The film is an exploration of urban spaces in major cities and the type that inhabits them, and a fluid discussion with renowned designers about their work, the creative process, and the choices and aesthetics behind their use of type.